INTERNATIONAL DEVELOPMENT, MEET DOMESTIC (USA) DEVELOPMENT.

 WHY WE TRIED IT:

-We used the tool as a supplement to TecSalud’s Technology Readiness Assessment we conduct with our clients who we support through our Digital Development (moving from paper-based to computer and mobile-based data collection) program.
+We used the tool as a supplement to TecSalud’s Technology Readiness Assessment we conduct with our clients who we support through a Digital Development and transformation collaboration.

 Our test client: